SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 ## Goals
 - Create an Eyedropper API that returns the hex value of a pixel and the cursor coordinates when the pixel is clicked
-- The eyedropper will be able to provide a preview (in a grid format) when clicked on
+- The eyedropper will be able to provide a preview when clicked on
 - <img src= "https://github.com/SamHannat/EyeDropperExplainer/blob/master/preview.png" alt= "Preview feature of EyeDropper" max-height= "150"/>
-- Allow the user to cancel eyedropper mode through ESC key as well as other methods chosen by the developer
+- Allow the user to cancel eyedropper mode through ESC key as a built-in fail-safe
+- Allow the developer to enable and disable the EyeDropper
 - Allow eyedropper access outside of the browser
+- Allow the user to select more than one pixel while in Eyedropper mode.

 ## Non-Goals
 - Return a Color object rather than hex value when pixel is clicked.
 This will be implemented as soon as a Color object is avaiable in HTML to implement.
 - Allowing the developer to customize the UI of the eyedropper.
 This is more of a Version 2 since customers have told us that it was not their top priority currently.
-- Allow the user to select more than one pixel while in Eyedropper mode.
-This has been mentioned during our customer interviews as a possible addition to version 2 but "not needed for version 1".

 - Allowing the developer to restrict the Eyedropper when in certain areas

 ## Solution